mmkal/trpc-cli/README.md

 ## Usage

-Start by writing a normal tRPC router:
+Start by writing a normal tRPC router (docs [here](https://trpc.io/docs/server/routers) if you're not familiar with tRPC):

 ```ts
 import {initTRPC} from '@trpc/server'